 - T4 N1 M0

 Stage 3C is the same as:

 - Any T N3 M0

-You might have drug treatments such as chemotherapy or a targeted cancer drug as a first treatment.
+You might have drug treatments such as chemotherapy with or without a targeted cancer drug as a first treatment.
 This is followed by surgery and then more drug treatments.